 with a Digital SLR camera.

 introduced to the market.
-They are basically smaller sized Digital SLR type cameras that are slightly larger than basic compact
+They are basically smaller sized Digital SLR type cameras that are only slightly larger than basic compact

 Night Photography and Light: Just like in daytime photography, the quality of pictures taken at night will be

 dependent upon the type and amount of light available.